protyposis/MediaPlayer-Extended/README.md

         compile 'net.protyposis.android.mediaplayer:mediaplayer-dash:<version>'
     }

-Run `gradlew publishMavenPublicationToMavenLocal` to compile and install the modules to your local Maven repository.
+Run `gradlew publishToMavenLocal` to compile and install the modules to your local Maven repository.

 ### Modules ###